 helpUri property

-A rule object MAY contain a property named helpUri whose value is a string containing the absolute URI [RFC3986] of the primary documentation for the rule.
+A reportingDescriptor object MAY contain a property named helpUri whose value is a string containing the absolute URI [RFC3986] of the primary documentation for the reporting item.

-NOTE: The documentation might include examples, contact information for the rule authors, and links to additional information about the rule.
+NOTE: The documentation might include examples, contact information for the authors, and links to additional information.

 help property

-A rule object MAY contain a property named help whose value is a multiformatMessageString object (§3.12) which provides the primary documentation for the rule.
+A reportingDescriptor object MAY contain a property named help whose value is a multiformatMessageString object (§3.12) which provides the primary documentation for the reporting item.

-NOTE: This property is useful when help information is not available at a URI, for example, when the rule is a custom rule written by a developer, as opposed to one supplied by the tool vendor.
+NOTE: This property is useful when help information is not available at a URI, for example, in the case of a custom rule written by a developer, as opposed to one supplied by the tool vendor.

-configuration property
+defaultConfiguration property

-A rule object MAY contain a property named configuration whose value is a ruleConfiguration object (§3.43).
+A reportingDescriptor object MAY contain a property named defaultConfiguration whose value is a reportingConfiguration object (§3.42).

-If this property is absent, it SHALL be taken to be present, and its properties SHALL be taken to have the default values specified in §3.43.
+If this property is absent, it SHALL be taken to be present, and its properties SHALL be taken to have the default values specified in §3.42.

-The configuration parameters for a rule, if any, SHALL NOT be stored in the rule object’s property bag (§3.8) Rather, they SHALL be stored in ruleConfiguration.parameters (§3.43.5).
+The configuration parameters for a reportingDescriptor, if any, SHALL NOT be stored in its property bag (§3.8) Rather, they SHALL be stored in defaultConfiguration.parameters (§3.42.5).

-ruleConfiguration object
+reportingConfiguration object

 General

-A ruleConfiguration object contains rule configuration information, that is, information about the rule that a SARIF producer can modify at runtime, before executing its scan.
-For example, if the rule specifies a maximum source file line length, its configuration information might specify the maximum permitted line length.
+A reportingConfiguration object contains the information in a reportingDescriptor (§3.41) that a SARIF producer can modify at runtime, before executing its scan.
+We refer to the reportingDescriptor object whose configuration is established or modified by a reportingConfiguration object as theDescriptor.

+When a reportingConfiguration object appears as the value of theDescriptor.defaultConfiguration (§3.41.11), it specifies theReportingDescriptor’s default configuration.
+When a reportingConfiguration object appears as the value of reportingConfigurationOverride.configuration (§3.43.3), it overrides the default values in the reportingDescriptor identified by reportingConfigurationOverride.reportingDescriptorReference (§3.43.2).

 For an example, see §3.43.5.